bajamircea/bajamircea.github.io/_posts/2023-03-21-regular-wannabes.markdown

   `-0.0`/`+0.0` (`==` does not mean equality)
-- Types like `string_view` which are not semantically regular e.g. you take a copy, you change the original string, but then it's still equal to the original (because they are views to the same data)
+- Types like `string_view` which are not semantically regular e.g. you take a copy, you change the original string, but then it's still equal to the original (because it's a view to the same data).
+Because it's a constant view into data, it just about gets away with doing a shallow copy, but a deep compare.
-- Similarly `span`: you take a copy, you change the copy, they are still equal
+- `span` unlike `string_view` also does a shallow copy of the pointers and determine the range, but does not get away with doing a deep compare
 - Then the standard relaxed the requirements further where the `std::regular` concept does not require order.
 E.g. C++ iterators; note though they could have had order, it's just that order for two iterators would reflect the